cjleighton/N-body-numerical-simulator/README.md

-# Terrible N-body_numerical_simulator
+## Terrible N-body_numerical_simulator

 This is a very rough N-body simulator I've been working on in MATLAB.
 It doesn't require any special libraries, and the most exotic thing it uses is the plot() function.
+Run this by putting grav_n_body.m, circle.m, and body.m in the same directory and running grav_n_body.m in MATLAB.
+I'm using version R2016a, but it should work in virtually any version.

 New particles can be added by creating a new object of type 'body' at the top of grav_n_body.m, and it must also be given all of the attributes listed in body.m (such as mass, radius, position, etc).